-MRI scans at 3 T must be performed in quadrature mode or circular polarization mode for the radio frequency (RF) transmit coil.
-Using a multichannel mode may result in localised heating above safe levels.
+MRI scans at 3 T must be performed in quadrature mode or circular polarisation mode for the radio frequency (RF) transmit coil.
+Using a multi-channel mode may result in localised heating above safe levels.

-A patient with one or two of these implants can be safely scanned in an MR system meeting conditions on the following pages.
 All scans shall be performed according to the specified SAR limits for the relevant implant.